DataLab-Platform/DataLab/doc/features/validation/technical.rst

 Following those rules ensures that:

-- The tests are easily identified as scientific validation tests.
+- The tests are easily identified as technical validation tests.

 - The tests can be executed separately using the command line interface (see :ref:`run_scientific_validation_tests`).